Tunglt-hust/bi_portal-guidelines/README.md

 ## Features

 - **GitHub Sync:** Automatically sync files between a GitHub repository and the Airflow server.
+- **Create Dataset and Table in BigQuery:** Dynamically create datasets and tables if they don’t exist.
 - **Data Ingestion to BigQuery:** Push data from a Pandas DataFrame directly into BigQuery tables.
 - **Query Execution on BigQuery:** Run SQL queries on BigQuery, fetch results, and integrate them into your data workflows.